noi-techpark/odh-docs/source/domains.rst

 Authentication
 ~~~~~~~~~~~~~~

-.. note:: The authentication layer is not yet used.
+.. note:: The authentication layer is currently intended for internal
+   use only.

 Authentication in |odh| is mainly used in the part of the |bdp| which
 exposes data to the consumer, which means by the Reader and in every